jmurali/jmurali.github.io/rtut1.md

 R-Tutorial-1: R workspce
 ========
-- When you create a variable or (a variable type) an object in R it stored in your *workspace*
+- When you create a variable (an object) in R, it is stored in your *workspace*
 - To get the objects in the worspace, use the command:

 ```r